25+ Best Apache Spark Interview Questions & Answers by [EXPERTS]

-Apache Spark is faster than Apache Hadoop due to below reasons:
+Apache Spark is faster than Apache Hadoop for to below reasons:

 - Apache Spark provides in-memory computing.
-Spark is designed to transform data In-memory and hence reduces time for disk I/O. While MapReduce writes intermediate results back to Disk and reads it back.
+Spark is designed to transform data in memory, reducing time for disk I/O. While MapReduce writes intermediate results back to Disk and reads it back.

-- Spark utilizes direct acyclic graph that helps to do all the optimization and computation in a single stage rather than multiple stages in the MapReduce model
+- Spark utilizes a direct acyclic graph that helps to do all the optimization and computation in a single stage rather than multiple stages in the MapReduce model.

 Apache Spark supports Scala, Python, Java, and R.

 Apache Spark is written in Scala.
-Many people use Scala for the purpose of development.
-But it also has API in Java, Python, and R.
+Many people use Scala for development.
+But it also has API in Java, Python, and R

-88. Name various types of Cluster Managers in Spark.
+81. Name various types of Cluster Managers in Spark

 - Apache Meos – Commonly used cluster manager

-- Standalone – A basic cluster manager for setting up a cluster
+- Standalone – A primary cluster manager for setting up a cluster

 - YARN – Used for resource management